joshuamabina/blog/laravel-deployment-brain-dump.md

-## Laravel Deployment - Brain Dump!
+# Laravel Deployment - Brain Dump!

 > **Heads up!** All opinions are mine.
 Find yours!

 The following are some lessons I documented on deploying Laravel applications, mostly based on a shared-hosting context.

-### Server Requirements
+## Contents

+- Laravel server requirements
+- Laravel dotenv is your friend
+- The resource directory
+- No need to deploy the entire `node_modules` directory
+- No need to deploy the entire `vendor` directory
+- Database dumps
+- Caching
+- Last words

+## Laravel server requirements

 The Laravel framework has a few system requirements.

-Make sure you server meets the following server requirements:
+Make sure you server meets the following:

 - PHP >= 7.0.0
 - OpenSSL PHP Extension